Bushire Flame Grill – Cairns, QLD, Australia

 We ate the national animal of Australia…..

 Then, there was the kangaroo.
-It was a running joke while we were in Australia (at least from a few people we met along the way) that they are one of the few (if not the only) population that gleefully eats their national animal.
-I’m sure it’s a cultural thing, but I’m really not sure why – it was rather dry and chewy to me.
-Not my favorite by a long shot.
-Needless to say, we probably won’t be eating kangaroo again – but it definitely was something we needed to try.
+It was a running joke while we were in Australia.
+They are one of the few (if not the only) population that gleefully eats their national animal.
+I’m sure it’s a cultural thing, but I’m really not sure why.
+Not my favorite, but I wouldn’t count it out.
+I’d say we “liked” it as in we didn’t hate it.